 Former Sisters of Providence a gift to the Church and society

-In volume 4 of the history of the Sisters of Providence, Sister Maureen Abbott, SP, (RIP) writes of profound changes to community life in the 1960s which led a number of women to choose to leave the Congregation.
+In volume 4 of the history of the Sisters of Providence, the late Sister Maureen Abbott, SP, writes of profound changes to community life in the 1960s which led a number of women to choose to leave the Congregation.
 Of these women she notes: “Many of those who left continued to be motivated by the ideals that had been nurtured and developed in their lives as Sisters of Providence, and they put to good use the education and training they had received with the Congregation in service to the Church and society.”

 Former sisters are living evidence of the unexpected gifts those who have been immersed in the Providence Community take with them wherever they go.

 Donna Watzke, formerly Sister Marie Carmelita, is one example.
 She became a Sister of Providence in 1955 and left in 1989.
 Mary Jo Thomas-Day, formerly Sister Joan Catherine, who entered in 1960 and left in 1974, is another, as is Judy Houghton, formerly Sister Judith Ann, who joined the Sisters of Providence in 1968 and left in 1985.
 All of them speak eloquently of how their years as a Sister of Providence shaped their personal and professional lives.

 Donna says, “For me, being a Sister of Providence was a transformative experience … I was steeped in Providence Spirituality.”